 The final files including the vectors must be sent to client by email.
 If client requests for more changes they should be done within reasonable limits for free.

 Changes can be requested on winning contest logos as well to fine-tune the logo.

 This customization service is included in the logo sale price and the designer must not charge the client for it.
 The designer also must not wait to be paid by StockLogos before sending the files.

-We can currently pay designers in three different ways: PayPal, AlertPay and Check.
-We're going to add more payment methods, such as Western Union and Wire Transfer.
+We can currently pay designers in three different ways: PayPal, Skrill/Moneybookers and check.

 You only have to add your payment information into your StockLogos account when you sell a logo.
 Until then open a PayPal account if you can as it's the fastest and most convenient way of payment.
 For check payment you need $200 in credit.

-For the first 2 sold logos you get 55% (effective Aug 1, 2012) and after that 75% of the sale price.
-We also deduct a PayPal fee from your share, which is about 3-5%.
+For the first 2 sold logos you get 55% (effective Aug 1, 2012) and after that, you get 75% of the sale price.
+We also deduct a PayPal fee from your share, which is about 3% to 5%.

-For auditing purposes all US vendors (designers) must complete the attached form W9.
+For auditing purposes all US vendors (designers) must complete the attached form W9 (see top of the page).
 The IRS will be notified of all U.S. vendors who are paid $600.00 or more during the year.
 Attached is the Form W9 which must be completed, signed and dated.
 Payment will not be made unless the form is completed and returned to firstname.lastname@example.org.